manjula-dube/manjula91/README.md

  👋 I’m Manjula.I am Software Engineer & teacher.
 I'm a world renowned tech speaker.I am from India currently living in Berlin with my husband Sahil Mhapsekar.

-I work at N26 as Web Engineer.
+I am Software Engineer & Teacher.
 I am Founder of Geekabyte that aims to deliver in person tech workshops on Web Development & organises international conferences, [React India](https://www.reactindia.io/) & [JS Conf India](https://www.jsconf.in/).
 I'm also a Google Developer Expert.
 I have been obsessed with coding ever since I graduated out of college.

 I am founding member of Mumbai Women Coders that aims to encourage more women in tech & provide an avenue into the technology world.
 I love contributing to open source in my free time.
 I love Javascript, React & my family ❤️ In coming years I see my self teaching people to code.